-CAUTION: A pressure washer must not be used to "blast" mold/mildew or soils from a deck surface.
+CAUTION: A pressure washer should not be used to "blast" mold/mildew or soils from a deck surface.
 The abrasive nature of the water stream can potentially damage the material by driving the spores into the material, which may create a more challenging problem to remediate.
-A pressure washer with a fan-tipped nozzle must only be used to lightly wet or rinse wood or composite deck surfaces.
+A pressure washer with a fan-tipped nozzle should be used only to lightly wet or rinse wood or composite deck surfaces.

 There are many deck wash and exterior cleaning products available at retail stores.
-Only use cleaners intended for your application.
-Instructions provided by the manufacturer must be followed.
+It is important to make sure you use a cleaner specifically intended for your application.
+After selecting a product, be certain to read, understand and follow all instructions supplied by the manufacturer.
 Some cleaning products and inhibitors may be more effective than others, depending on the environmental conditions your deck is subjected to.
 Additionally, it is always a good idea to test the cleaner in a small, inconspicuous area prior to applying it to the entire deck.